molinerisLab/3plex/README.md

 # Web interface

-A web interface to easily work with 3plex is coming soon!
+An open beta web interface is available at https://3plex.unito.it/.
+Please be patient about bugs and report them on issues.

 ---

-# Usage
+# Command line usage

 3plex can be used to produce raw triplex predictions by downloading and running the 3plex Docker image.